 The year is 1945, the closing stages of WW2, and a German scientist by the name of Klausener is working on a frightening new technology that has the power to create an immortal Nazi army. ...
 See full summary »

-In an isolated island in Indonesia, an expedition is apparently seeking the legendary Yamashita's Gold.
+On an isolated island in Indonesia, an expedition is apparently seeking the legendary Yamashita's Gold.
 Out of the blue, they are attacked and seek refugee in an abandoned Japanese bunker.
-Soon they discover that the place was a secret laboratory in the World War II where the prisoners were guinea pig in weird experiments.
+Soon they discover that the place was a secret laboratory during World War II where the prisoners were guinea pigs in weird experiments.
 Further, they are trapped inside with strong and resistant creatures created by these experiments.
-Will they succeed to escape from the dead mine?Written by
+Will they succeed in escaping from the dead mine?Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 15 of 20 people found this review helpful.